Sorry, you need to enable JavaScript to visit this website.

 Any beneficiary can close an inherited 401(k) and take a lump-sum distribution, without penalty, at any age.
 However, they will pay income tax on the withdrawal, which could put them in a higher tax bracket.

 Spouses and minor or disabled children who inherit 401(k) accounts can take annual distributions over the course of their lives.
 The set amount of these distributions is determined using IRS life expectancy tables.
-Most other beneficiaries are required to empty an inherited 401(k) account within 10 years by taking withdrawals every year.
+Under the SECURE 2.0 Act, most non-spouse beneficiaries must withdraw the entire balance of an inherited 401(k) or IRA within 10 years, though annual withdrawals may not be required as long as the account is emptied by the end of year ten.

 Inheriting a traditional IRA